-Become a WhatWorks® Member and get access to all research resources.
+Become a WhatWorks® Member and gain access to all research resources.

 See our Membership FAQs

 “Actionable information” provides data that can be used to make specific business decisions.
-Actionable information is specific, consistent and credible.
+Actionable information is specific, consistent, and credible.

 These other approaches to learning (described in our Enterprise Learning Framework) go beyond the traditional approach to instructional design.
-We have also published a model for the development of e-learning: the "Four Levels of E-Learning."
-In this model the designer considers the goal for an e-learning course among four categories:
+We have also published a model for the development of e-learning, the Four Stages of E-Learning, which allow the instructional designer to consider the goal for an e-learning course from among four categories:

-The Agile Model of HR states that Human Resources job is not just to implement controls, standards and drive execution, but rather to facilitate and improve organizational agility.
+The "Agile Model of HR" states that human resources' job is not just to implement controls and standards, and drive execution—but rather to facilitate and improve organizational agility.
 This changes HR's mission and focus.
 Driving agility means driving programs that create adaptability, innovation, collaboration, and speed.

-Examples of Agile HR strategies include:
+Examples of agile HR strategies include: